overturetool/overturetool.github.io/_netmeetings/Net-Meeting-98.md

 #### VDMJ

-Various bug fixes this period, as usual:
+Various VDMJ bug fixes this period, as usual, applied to Overture where appropriate:

 * 3.1.1 Build 160425, correct arithmetic operations for very large values.
 * 3.1.1 Build 160426, fix problem with measures that use UpdatableValues